vercel/next.js/docs/basic-features/layouts.md

 ### Per-Page Layouts

-If you need multiple layouts, you can add a property `getLayout` to your page, allowing you to return a React component for the layout.
+If you need multiple layouts, you can add a property `Layout` to your page, allowing you to return a React component for the layout.
 This allows you to define the layout on a _per-page basis_.
 Since we're returning a function, we can have complex nested layouts if desired.

 ```jsx
 // pages/index.js